Meraki Movement.Meraki (Greek: μεράκι) noun: the soul, essence, and creativity one puts into one’s work; the essence of

 It’s also about having fun.
 I teach a strong, dynamic class.
 I tell stories, ask thought-provoking questions, and interweave philosophical themes drawn from diverse sources such as ancient texts, poetry, and The Simpsons.
 (Read my take on yoga philosophy 101 here).
 Much of this philosophy comes from a combination of contemporary critical theory, psychology, and the nondualistic tantra Shaivism traditions.

 The approach…I’ve completed teacher trainings in vinyasa with Power Living Australia in 2015, Sadie Nardini’s Core Strength Vinyasa, and in yin with Evolve yoga.
 I’m also versed in somatic stress release practices (30hr level I with Dr Scott Lyons) and energetic systems (Level II reiki initiated at Orion Healing Centre).
 The style of practice that I share further draws on things I’ve learned at teacher development workshops and mini-trainings with Annie Carpenter, Tara Judelle, and Cassie Lee.

-I greatly believe that journeys in yoga asana and yoga philosophy can be deepened through dialogue with other modalities, and gems from training in physical theatre with Zen Zen Zo and butoh with Saara Ropella (of Kimera Productions) often sneak into my yoga classes.
+I greatly believe that journeys in yoga asana and yoga philosophy can be deepened through dialogue with other modalities.
+Gems from training in physical theatre with Zen Zen Zo and butoh with Saara Ropella (of Kimera Productions) often sneak into my yoga classes.

 Meditation forms a central part of my teachings.
 Under the guidance of Dr Lorin Roche and Camille Maurine, I’ve explored the Vijnana Bhairava Tantra, the illuminations of contemporary cognitive studies, and the wonder of dance.

 The wheres and whens…I’m currently teaching a reduced timetable while I pursue a PhD on the subject yoga has taught me most about: the mind-body-affect-story connection.